The Adults with Incapacity (Scotland)

 - An order appointing a person or office holder in relation to a

-child who will become an adult (age 16) within 3 months (but such
+child who will become an adult (age 16) within three months, but

-an order will not have effect until the child's 16th
+such an order will not have effect until the person's 16th

 Who can apply?

 An application can be made to the court by any person, including